amirmasoudabdol/Bilbo/docs/design.md

   <img src="../figures/researcher-stack.png" width="300" align="right">
 </picture>

 `Researcher` object is the main player in the simulation.
-It's a central piece of the research, it uses the `ExperimentSetup` to prepare the `Experiment` and send the final outcome to the `Journal` for reviewing process.
+It's a central piece of the research, it uses the `Experiment Setup` to prepare the `Experiment` and send the final outcome to `Journal` for the reviewing process.

-After the initialization of the `ExperimentSetup`, `Researcher` will prepare the `Experiment` object by collecting data through the data strategy, testing the hypothesis via the test strategy, and calculating the effect sizes using the effect strategy.
-Then, if programmed to, it applies different *p*-hacking methods on the dataset and hacks its way through a significant result.
-In the end, the researcher prepares a `Submission` record and send it to the `Journal` for review.
-This process is discussed in more detailed in `flow`{.interpreted-text role="doc"} chapter.
+After the initialization of `Experiment Setup`, `Researcher` will prepare the `Experiment` object by collecting data via the `Data Strategy`, testing the hypothesis via the `Test Strategy`, and calculating the effect sizes using the `Effect Strategy`.
+Then, if configured to, it applies different QRPs on `Experiment` and hacks its way through a satisfactory result.
+In the end, the researcher prepares a `Submission` record and sends it to `Journal` for review.
+This process is discussed in more detailed in [Flow](flow.md) abs [Research Workflow](research-workflow.md) sections.

-Below is a list of main methods and variables of `Researcher`.

-- `experiment`, an instance of `design-experiment`{.interpreted-text role="ref"}
-- `journal`, an instance of `design-journal`{.interpreted-text role="ref"}
-- `decisionStrategy`, an instance of `design-decision-strategy`{.interpreted-text role="ref"}.
-- *isHacker*, a flag indicating whether the researcher will perform any p-hacking methods on the data
-- `hackingStrategies`, a list of `hacking-strategies`{.interpreted-text role="doc"}.
-- `prepareResearch()`, a method to initialize the experiment
-- `performResearch()`, a method to calculate the necessary statistics, running the tests, and applying p-hacking methods (if applicable).
-- `publishResearch()`, a method to prepare the final `submission`{.interpreted-text role="ref"} and submit it to the `journal`{.interpreted-text role="ref"} for review.

 #### Decision Strategy

-As the name suggests, `DecisionStrategy` describes how the `Researcher` chooses between different outcome variables during the research.
-The list below shows a few available options.
-The default is always `PreRegisteredOutcome` which means the `Researcher` always selects the pre-registered outcome regardless of its significance.

-- `PreRegisteredOutcome`
+As the name suggests, `Decision Strategy` mimics the decision making process during a research.
+Researcher relies on decision strategy’s verdict in two main ways, **Selection** and **Decision** [policies](policies.md)

+- **Selection** policies are mainly being used by Researchers to filter and select an outcome from a group of outcomes.
+For instance, if a Researcher only sees outcomes with significant *p*-values satisfactory, a selection policy will help her to only select for those between all available outcomes.
+- **Decision** policies on the other hand, are being used to make certain decisions during the course of a research.
+For instance, whether a researcher should start applying QRPs on am experiment, or whether it should submit the final submission to the journal.

+**Selection** and **Decision** policies follows each other’s in this order.
+In most cases, a decision should be make about the already selected outcome.
+For instance, as the researcher applies a QRP on an experiment, he uses a **Selection** policy to look for his preferred outcome, then, he needs to make a decision whether he is going to continue with the next QRP or he is already happy with the selection and find it satisfactory.
+The notion of satisfactory outcome will be decided by a **Decision** policy.
+As we will discuss later, we’ll be able to define various criteria (policies) for **selection** and **decision** processes.

+List of some of the Selection—Decision steps available is as follow:

-- `MinPvalue`
+- Initial **Selection Policy**
+- Will be Hacking **Decision Policy**
+	- each hacking strategy will end with a selection-decision of its own
-- `MaxEffect`
+		- Selection
-- `MaxEffectMinPvalue`
+		- Decision

-`Researcher` can consult his *Decision Strategy* in different stages of the research. **1)** Just before applying any hacking strategies, a researcher can check if the pre-registered outcome is significant or not, *initial verdict*. **2)** If it is not, during the execution of a hacking strategy, it can ask the decision strategy whether to interrupt the hacking process, *intermediate verdict*. **3)** After the completion of a hacking routine, the decision strategy evaluates the outcome, *hacking verdict*. **4)** Finally, in his *final verdict*, a researcher can look back at the history of his `Experiment` and pick the final result that is going to be submitted in the form of `Submission`.

-Main variables and methods of `DecisionStrategy` are:

-- *isStillHacking*, a flag indicating whether the `Researcher` should continue with the hacking procedure, or the result is already satisfactory
-- `isPublishable()`, a method indicating if the selected outcome is significant or not
-- `submissionsPool`, a history of all `Submission` records during the research
-- `experimentsPool`, a history of all modified versions of `Experiment` during the research.
-- `verdict(Experiment, DecisionStage)` .. - `finalSubmission`, ..
-- `more … <exhale_class_class_experiment_setup>`{.interpreted-text role="ref"}

-!!! attention
+- Between Hacked Outcomes **Selection Policies**
+- Will Submit To Journal **Decision Policy**

-    The decision strategy is one of the more complicated pieces of SAM.
+Decision Strategy is one of the more elaborated pieces of SAM.
 It engages in different stages of conducting the research by researcher and different hacking strategies.
-This process will be clarified in [Flow](flow.md) and *‌[Decision Strategy](decision-strategies.md)* chapters.
+This process will be clarified in [Flow](flow.md) and [Research Workflow](research-workflow.md) and [Decision Strategy](decision-strategy.md) sections.

 #### Hacking Strategy-(ies)